kubermatic/docs/content/kubermatic/master/installation/install_kubermatic_ee/_index.en.md

 ### Prepare Configuration

-Kubermatic ships with a number of Helm charts that need to be installed into the master or seed clusters.
+KKP ships with a number of Helm charts that need to be installed into the master or seed clusters.
 These are built so they can be configured using a single, shared `values.yaml` file.
 The required charts are

 * **Master cluster:** cert-manager, nginx-ingress-controller, oauth(, iap)
 * **Seed cluster:** nodeport-proxy, minio, s3-exporter

-There are additional charts for the [monitoring]({{< ref "../monitoring_stack" >}}) and [logging stack]({{< ref "../logging_stack" >}}) which will be discussed in their dedicated chapters, as they are not strictly required for running Kubermatic.
+There are additional charts for the [monitoring]({{< ref "../monitoring_stack" >}}) and [logging stack]({{< ref "../logging_stack" >}}) which will be discussed in their dedicated chapters, as they are not strictly required for running KKP.

 In addition to the `values.yaml` for configuring the charts, a number of options will later be made inside a special `KubermaticConfiguration` resource.